cjansen18/spring-integration-with-best-efforts-1pc/README.md

 To Do's
 =======
-* Need to be able to emulate/test a deadlock scenario on database side.
+* Implement Control Bus feature to shutdown inbound message processing when needed.